ychan05/money-for-masterminds/docs/DesignDoc.md

 ### Model Tier
 Need: Object representation of a need.
 CupboardFileDAO: Used to interact with the file storage system and perform CRUD operations on Need objects.
+User: Object representation of a user.
+HelperFileDao: Used to interact with the file storage system and perform CRUD operations on User object funding baskets
+Riddle: Object representation of a user
+RiddleFileDAO: Used to interact with the file storage system and perform CRUD operations on riddles.

 ![Replace with your Model Tier class diagram 1, etc.](model-1.png)
 ![Replace with your Model Tier class diagram 1, etc.](model-2.png)